 Derived for sport, this aluminum Gullwing did not see competitive use.
 Completed on April 20, 1955, 5500208 was appropriately finished in metallic silver gray over a blue leather interior.
 The 300SL was also outfitted with Rudge wheels, the NSL motor and Plexiglas windows per aluminum-build specifications.

-On May 27, 1955, the alloy Gullwing was shipped to Veron Holz of Bonita, CA. Although the early history of this Gullwing is not known, there is Read More
+On May 27, 1955, the alloy Gullwing was shipped to Veron Holz of Bonita, CA. Although the early history of this Gullwing is not known, there is no apparent race Read More

 Chassis number: 0666 TR